-Tradition, holidays, and a strong sense of community are evident in these yearly Ajijic events.
-Even when the holidays in Ajijic are Catholic, the traditions that they include persist from year to year not because of the Church, but because of the townspeople who work hard to sustain them.
+Tradition, holidays and a strong sense of community are evident in these annual Ajijic events.
+The holidays in Ajijic are often based on the celebrations of the church.
+The traditions persist from year to year because of the faithful townspeople who work hard to sustain them.
 Creating an atmosphere that celebrates life and its various forms of beauty is central to the local culture.
-The many and very elaborate celebrations held in and around Ajijic annually continually inspire the community.
-Ajijic Events and annual fiestas are known to take over streets with food vendors, carnival rides, and handcrafted goods for several days at a time.
+The many celebrations held in and around Ajijic are part of the charm of the community.
+Ajijic events and annual fiestas are known to take over streets with food vendors, carnival rides and handcrafted goods for several days at a time.
 There are fiestas and holidays every month throughout the year, many with elaborate parades.

 Mexican Fireworks, Castillos!